neeraj-Tech-Wiz/tech_wiz_js/README.md

- Adding  some fun javascript programs and games .
+ This is a fun  small games using simple js